UK hikes interest rates for second time in a decade

 The United Kingdom got only its second interest rate hike in over a decade on Thursday.
-But it may be the last one for a long time.
+Brexit will decide whether it gets another one any time soon.

 The Bank of England raised its benchmark rate to 0.75% from 0.5% despite worries over the strength of the UK economy and uncertainty over Brexit.